Managing People and Organisations (MMGT6004)

 Prerequisites and assumed knowledge

-Students must complete at least 24 credit points of MMGT units.
+A minimum of 24 credit points of MMGT units

 Study this unit outside a degree